 Expanded access to birth control

 Last year, the Indiana supermajority passed an abortion ban, eliminating women’s half-century right to privacy and control over their bodies.
 This year, my caucus continued to push for a restoration of women’s bodily autonomy along with an expansion of all reproductive rights.
-One important proposal that we were happy to help become law this year allows pharmacists to prescribe contraceptives directly to patients.
-This will have a monumental impact on access, allowing more women to obtain birth control without having to first schedule a doctor’s appointment and wait for a prescription.
+One important proposal that we were happy to help become law this year allows pharmacists to prescribe contraceptives directly to patients without them first having to schedule a doctor’s appointment and wait for a prescription.
+Senator Yoder’s Senate Enrolled Act (SEA) 252 will also expand access to birth control by allowing long-acting reversible contraceptives (like IUDs and implants) that go unused by Medicaid patients to be prescribed to new patients rather than wasted.
+These bills will have a monumental impact on access, allowing more women to obtain birth control and better plan their families.

 Justice for juveniles during interrogation